Yarin-Shohat/Solar-Panels-Analysis-Project/README.md

     cd Solar-Panels-Analysis-Project
     ```
 3. **Add Data:**
-    Add the `data/` folder into to the folder `Solar-Panels-Analysis-Project/`
+    Download the Data and Add the `data/` folder into to the folder `Solar-Panels-Analysis-Project/` so that all the data will be in  `Solar-Panels-Analysis-Project/data/`
 4. **Run R Script:**
     Run the R Script in `Solar-Panels-Analysis-Project/code/README.Rmd`